-As you can see – the eatery we are referring to is the one with the GREY exterior (above the black car).
-It has no name.
+As you can see – the eatery in the image, the one with the GREY exterior (above the black car), it has no name (during the time of our visit).
 Since it is located directly opposite YMCA, you guys can park in YMCA itself and crossover the road to head to the restaurant.
 Barely 5 minutes away.

 What piqued our interest was firstly, whenever we passed by the eatery – it was always full for lunch.
 Secondly – remember this ‘kuih’ aunty …